 To avoid the aforementioned dangers and problems, it is crucial that companies commit to knowledge assurance and digitization.
 This can be done by:

-The case of the departing planner shows how vulnerable manufacturing companies can be if critical knowledge about the planning process is not properly secured.
-By digitizing and taking proactive measures to document and share knowledge, companies can safeguard their continuity and be better prepared for unexpected changes.
-Data Refinery Amsterdam ‘s approach and planning system can play an important role here.
+The case of the departing planner illustrates how vulnerable manufacturing companies can be if critical knowledge about the planning process is not properly safeguarded.
+By digitizing and taking proactive steps to document and share knowledge, companies can ensure their continuity and be better prepared for unexpected changes.
+Data Refinery Amsterdam’s approach and planning system can play an important role in this regard.

-Want to learn more about the Planwisely APS system?
+Want to learn more about the Planwisely Advanced Planning & Scheduling system?
 Download the factsheet with more information.

 And get a sense of how Production Planning and Demand Forecasting tools work in practice.